Johann Hari: Fabrication and misrepresentation

 As early as 2000, Hari was criticised by Ben Elton in the letters page of Varsity for inaccuracies including stating that only Jews can be Israeli citizens.
 In addition to plagiarism, Hari was found to have fabricated elements of stories.
 In one of the stories for which he won the 2008 Orwell Prize, he reported on atrocities in the Central African Republic, stating that French soldiers told him that "Children would bring us the severed heads of their parents and scream for help, but our orders were not to help them."
 However, an NGO worker who translated for Hari said that the quotation was invented and that Hari exaggerated the extent of the devastation in the CAR.
 In his apology after his plagiarism was exposed, Hari said that other staff of the NGO had supported his version of events.

 In a 2010 article about military robots, Hari falsely claimed that former Japanese prime minister Junichiro Koizumi was attacked by a factory robot and was nearly killed.
-Hari falsely claimed that a large globe erected for the Copenhagen climate summit was "covered with corporate logos" for McDonald's and Carlsberg, with "the Coke brand ... stamped over Africa."
+Hari falsely claimed that a large globe erected for the Copenhagen climate summit was "covered with corporate logos" for McDonald's and Carlsberg, with "the Coke brand ... stamped over Africa".
 Private Eyes Hackwatch column also suggested that he pretended to have used the drug ecstasy and misrepresented a two-week package tour in Iraq as a one-month research visit, in order to bolster support for the Iraq war by stating that Iraqi civilians he spoke to were in favour of an invasion, although in an earlier article he had given a conflicting account stating that Iraqis were reticent about their opinions.

-While Hari was working at the New Statesman, the magazine's deputy editor, Cristina Odone, doubted the authenticity of quotations in a story he wrote.
+While Hari was working at the New Statesman, the deputy editor, Cristina Odone, doubted the authenticity of quotations in a story he wrote.
 When she asked to see his notebooks, he said that he had lost them.
-After discovering that Hari had lost a position at the Cambridge student newspaper for allegedly unethical behaviour, Odone went to the magazine’s editor, Peter Wilby, but without result.
+After discovering that Hari had lost a position at the Cambridge student newspaper for allegedly unethical behaviour, Odone went to the New Statesman editor, Peter Wilby, but without result.
 Odone subsequently found that her Wikipedia entry had been altered by Hari, using his sock puppet account of "David Rose", to falsely accuse her of homophobia and anti-Semitism.
 Hari has been accused of misrepresenting writing by George Galloway, Eric Hobsbawm, Nick Cohen and Noam Chomsky.